RepoDynamics/PyPackIT/docs/website/source/manual/install/common/index.md

 {{ ccc.name }} uses
 [trusted publishing](https://docs.pypi.org/trusted-publishers/) ({term}`OIDC`)
-to automatically authenticate with PyPI servers and publish your Python package on TestPyPI and PyPI, without the need to manually set authentication credentials such as username and password (cf. [PyPI docs](https://docs.pypi.org/trusted-publishers/creating-a-project-through-oidc/) and [GiHub docs](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-pypi)).
+to automatically authenticate with PyPI servers and publish your Python package and test suite on TestPyPI and PyPI, without the need to manually set authentication credentials such as username and password (cf. [PyPI docs](https://docs.pypi.org/trusted-publishers/creating-a-project-through-oidc/) and [GiHub docs](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-pypi)).